christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 in the eyes of the media.
 For many, this was just the smaller version to the Maidan protests and clashes in Ukraine.

-At the request of the estonian government, the UN aided in the execution and oversight during the election, which was demanded by IV politicians and the Russian Federations spokesperson.
-This established a [UN peacekeeping operation](#unfibal) to streamline the process and create a more permanent presence in Estonia.

 ##### The referendum

 After months of heated debates and several failed illegal attempts, the government caved and allowed a referendum over more autonomy in legislation, though for many this was more of an independence referendum than anything else.

 While Estonia is a highly digitalized country where elections are usually held online, the mistrust of pro-separatist voters led many to vote via direct,